MamrK29/IB-CS-Project/README.md

 The Caesar Cipher was something that I created because I wanted to add a bit of security.

 There are multiple changes that would be done if this project would have been taken further.

+Edit: Also added were the images that were used as part of the GUI and the documentation that was written as part of the project.